JaimeGalvezMartinez/GNU-NetworkMonitor2025/README.md

 ## License

 This project is licensed under the GNU License.
-See the LICENSE file for details.
+See the ```LICENSE``` file for details.

+COPYRIGHT &COPY; 2025 Jaime Galvez Martinez; This project is released under the GNU General Public License

-Contributions
+## Contributions

 Contributions, issues, and feature requests are welcome!
 Feel free to submit a pull request or create an issue to improve the tool.

 Let me know if you'd like to add or modify anything further!